kefirski/pruning/README.md

 #### Sparsity optimization
 I added ability to optimize the model with sparse weights.

-For example, measurement of evaluation speed for weight pruning with 90% of zero weights is
+For example, measurement of mean evaluation speed for weight pruning with 90% of zero weights with batch of 100 28x28 images is
 ```
 no optimization time 0.00790979766845703
 optimization time 0.0018504085540771485